BrainsFromEbay/FAIML---group-unicorn/README.md

 - **Output:** A file named `digits_data.pickle` containing the processed image data and labels.
 - **Inspection:** The `Mahi/inspect.ipynb` Jupyter Notebook can be used to load and visualize the data from `digits_data.pickle`.

 the digits_data.pickle file is too big to be uploaded by git push.
-Please download the file from [onedrive](google.com)
+Please download the file from [google drive](https://drive.google.com/file/d/1JJ9WHbLCZDNVymFtcXM1cAB6A6tGdMk6/view?usp=sharing)

 ---